 Businesses that are already both mobile- and desktop-friendly are not likely to be affected either positively or negatively by this change.
 Only businesses that still have stripped-down versions of their web sites will notice any major differences in their cross-device conversion rates.
 Companies that comply with the indexing modifications made by Google are even more likely to derive more traffic to their web sites.

 Prefer a Stripped Down Version or Get a Responsive Web Site

 Google has yet to confirm an exact date of when this indexing split will be instated, but it is highly advisable that local and small businesses get their ducks in a row as soon as possible.
 Update your web sites right away and make sure to convert from stripped down-versions of web sites to responsive web sites; this will make them more mobile-friendly and will increase SEO search results for local businesses.

 In keeping up with the trends, it is estimated that most users will give up on loading a web site after approximately three seconds.
 Do not let this happen to your business’s web site.
 Activate the AMP (Accelerated Mobile Pages) version of your web site in order to allow more mobile users to access all pages on your web site at much higher speeds.
 Doing this will increase your web site traffic and also favourably impact your online business dealings in the long run.

-Numero Uno Web Solutions is a trusted Google partner.
+Numero Uno Web Solutions is a trusted SEO company.
 Our precise, studied methods and contact form optimization services have benefited businesses in Toronto, Richmond Hill, Vaughan, and we have even extended our services to Texas, Massachusetts, and Florida.
 To learn more about our content marketing techniques and how we can help improve your search profile, call us at 1-855-SEO-XPRT